dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 A manuscript copy of an early version of the Declaration of Independence has emerged that appears to offer additional insight into the creation and evolution of one of our nation's Charters of Freedom.
-We can refer to this document as the Sherman copy, since it became Roger Sher-man's copy of the status of work on the Declaration during the fourth week of June, 1776.
+We can refer to this document as the Sherman copy, since it became Roger Sherman's copy of the status of work on the Declaration during the fourth week of June, 1776.

 While the discovery of this manuscript is exciting to scholars of early American history as a tangible